StateSmith/StateSmith-examples/csharp-space-menu-1/README.md

 <br>

-# Open This Directory With vscode
+# vscode
 This directory has a .vscode directory that will load the StateSmith plugin when you open the [./Ui/UiSm.drawio](./Ui/UiSm.drawio) draw.io file.

+You can also use the draw.io offline application.

 <br>